Welcome to today's edition of the Rush 24-7 podcast.

 A guy who says he's following the law of the land is mocked and ridiculed.

-Such as Obama and take your pick of any of them.
+And take your pick of any of them.

 All right, let's go to the phones.

-Because I think I know what we're going to get here.
+I'm interested to hear what you have to say about this because I think I know what we're going to get here.

-I think we're going to run the gamut on responses.
+And then we're going to run the gamut on responses.

-I'm not going to tell you what it is, because I don't want to tip anybody to calling and saying because they've heard me say this is what I expect.
+I'm not going to tell you what it is because I don't want to tip anybody to calling and saying because they've heard me say this is what I expect.

-But there is I have an expectation about this, let's just put it that way.
+But there is, I have an expectation about this.

-Let's start in Miami with Danny.
+Let's start Miami with Danny.

-Your uh your thoughts on Cruz and Obamacare.
+Your thoughts on Cruz and Obamacare.

-Hey, Rush, long time uh listener.
+Hey, Rush, long time listener.

-I uh appreciate you taking my call.
+I appreciate you taking my call.

 You bet.